 For any budding filmmaker, receiving recognition from the Royal Television Society is not only acknowledgement of the quality of your work but can also lead you to a career within the industry.

-Natacha Richardson and Ellie King achieved just this at this year’s awards, triumphing in the Comedy and Entertainment category for their film The Family Food Fight.
+Back in 2017 Natacha Richardson and Ellie King won in the Comedy and Entertainment category for their film The Family Food Fight.
 Their show pitted an ordinary family against each other as they each battled to make the best meal, decided by a panel of three judges.
 The hilarious results, combined with a strong emphasis on healthy eating throughout the show, ensured that the show was a massive hit with audiences and the panel at the RTS Awards.
 Here, Natacha and Ellie share the secrets to their success and how you can be the next University of Sunderland student to step onto the stage to collect your award.